Normandy Pork Casserole

-A creamy, mustardy pork casserole recipe that makes a refreshing change from heavy, wintry stews.
+A creamy, mustardy pork casserole that makes a refreshing change from heavy, wintry stews.
 This pork casserole with lardons, shallots and tarragon is our most popular pork stew ever.

 - 50g (2oz) butter